Spicemad's Chilli Pepper Hall of Flame

 Not all new chilli pepper varieties I grow become firm favourites and make it into Spicemad's Chilli Pepper Hall of Flame.
 I rank my favourite varieties based on growth habit, prolificacy, flavour and heat, although not necessarily in that order.
 Given my somewhat unusual growing situation, I tend to avoid varieties that grow very tall or have gangly growth habits, but sometimes there are exceptions to the rules.

 To make the most of my valuable growing spaces and to ensure that my chillies go as far as possible in the kitchen, I typically avoid growing very mild varieties and I focus more on the hotter varieties instead.
 This is not to suggest that every variety I grow is blow your head off hot, but all of them do contain a respectable amount of heat.
 However, being a chilli-head I'm also fully aware that there is more to chilli peppers than just heat!
 Some people say that flavour is more important than heat, but I think it's a combination of both.
-After all, one of the reasons why we grow chillies in the first place is because we like the heat.
+After all, the main reason why we grow chillies in the first place is because we like spicy food.
 How hot a person chooses to go is all down to personal preference.
 Some people struggle with the heat of a Jalapeño; others can eat Habaneros and Scotch Bonnets like cherry tomatoes, and the hardcore among us wouldn't settle for anything milder than a Dorset Naga.

 Although I do grow and use superhot varieties, they are not my go-to chillies of choice for everyday cooking.
 In my opinion, the whole superhot chilli stuff has been done to death and has reached the point of ridiculous.
 As of writing this, the Carolina Reaper is now also available in colours purple, brown, orange, yellow, peach, white, mustard and caramel.
 There are also many new superhot hybrids which are the result of crossing other superhot varieties with the Carolina Reaper, no doubt in an attempt to create something even hotter.
 It's only a matter of time before some of these new designer superhots start making an appearance in Vogue's designer collections or until someone starts modelling them on the catwalk as this summer's must-haves. 😁

-Number of varieties: 10
+Number of varieties: 9

 Aji Largo